marwahaha/dmd-notes-/README.md

 Where is the icon for the project navigator and where is it located? folder on the top left, organises your folders
 ```
+How do you create a class - key word/casing/brackets?

+What is the difference between a variable and a constant?

+What must you do after creating a variable?

+What does the word 'string' mean?

+What key work (abreviation) is used to create a function?

+What symbol means 'is of type'?

+What does 'Int' mean?

+How do you print out a variable or function in the debug area?